Duartemartins/personalwebsite/about.markdown

 ## Connect With Me

-You can also find me elsewhere—feel free to get in touch:
+You can also find me elsewhere — feel free to get in touch:

 - I share three interesting things weekly on [Substack](https://interessant3.substack.com).
 - My code lives on [GitHub](https://github.com/duartemartins).